eugenia1984/english/glossary.md

 - **to handle something**: in English means to manage or deal with a situation.
 When it comes to pressure, handling pressure means dealing with stress or difficult situations in a calm and effective way.

 - **to issue**: in this context means to provide or distribute something officially, like badges or permits.
 For example, ``The office issues ID cards to all new employees``.

+- **to join**: means to attend or participate in an activity, event, or meeting.
+For example: `Thanks for joining the meeting this morning`. -> This means you are grateful for the fact that the person is attending the morning meeting.

 - **to Log In**: To enter your username and password to access a computer or website.
 Example: ``Every morning, I log in to my computer to start work``.